 Many in new media expressed their displeasure with the bill’s narrow definition of a journalist.
 Sen. Dianne Feinstein (D-CA) amended the bill with the more restrictive language.

-Electronic Frontier Foundation website, Morgan Weiland said “self-publishing bloggers and citizen journalists” are disadvantaged because the amendment “advances a traditional vision of journalism” in the way it defines who is a journalist.
+Writing on the Electronic Frontier Foundation website, Morgan Weiland said “self-publishing bloggers and citizen journalists” are disadvantaged because the amendment “advances a traditional vision of journalism” in the way it defines who is a journalist.

 “Sen. Feinstein’s amendment is riddled with vague language, failing to define key terms … on which the definition of who’s a journalist turns,” wrote Weiland.
 Vagueness puts nontraditional journalists at a disadvantage, wrote Weiland, because it “invites interpretations that exclude those who are on the margins of status quo journalism, and who are often in a more vulnerable position and unable to hire legal counsel to sort through the law’s ambiguities.”